 These four essential ingredients are then mixed thoroughly and distilled into an aromatic and surprisingly good-tasting tea.
 The mixture is a powerful one, and only a small amount of the tea is needed to improve health, reduce inflammation, and provide a host of benefits for the drinker.

-How Do You Make Essiac Tea for Cancer?
+How Do You Make Essiac Tea?

 It is pretty much impossible to make your own Essiac tea from scratch, as it uses a range of herbs.